Trade directory · Tampa metro · Florida

 Inspection Schedule

-Irrigation permits require rough-in inspection before backfill and final inspection.
-Tree removal permits inspected before cutting.
-No routine inspections for maintenance work.
+Irrigation permits require rough-in inspection before backfill and final inspection before activation.
+Tree removal permits inspected before work begins on protected species.

 §4